 Minimizes Urinary Tract Infections

-This is the percent of patients that sustained a urinary tract infection.
-Urinary tract infections are often associated with facilities with worst hygiene practices.
-More frequent bathing can minimize the number likelihood of residents sustaining infections.
-Note that this metric is sometimes skewed by the fact that nursing homes have incongruent reporting standards for these infections.
+This indicates the percentage of residents that sustained a urinary tract infection.
+UTI's are routinely the result of facilities with worst hygiene practices.
+Additional nurse staffing minimizes the percentage of residents in a nursing home who suffer from UTI's.
+We want to point out that this statistic is affected by by the fact that nursing homes have incongruent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication